Academic and Institutional Leadership

 For several years, Rui Perdigão has been designing, coordinating and delivering various university courses along with international courses, seminars and workshops.
 Some of his most relevant courses are linked to his inter university chair and listed at the Meteoceanics Doctoral School here.

-Moreover, he collaborates with the Doctoral Program on Climate Change and Sustainable Development Policies, an interdisciplinary doctorate promoted by the University of Lisbon, the New University of Lisbon and the University of East Anglia.
+Moreover, he collaborates with the Doctoral Program on Climate Change and Sustainable Development Policies, an interdisciplinary doctorate promoted primarily by the University of Lisbon and the New University of Lisbon.
 There, he coordinates and delivers some of his courses on Complex System Dynamics and on Interdisciplinary Data Analytics and Model Design, which he tailored to a broad audience beyond the natural and exact science frontiers, being deployed not only to engineering and natural science students but also to those coming from social sciences, economics and management.
 Moreover, he is involved in doctoral thesis supervision, coordinating doctoral research in interdisciplinary problems spanning climate system dynamics and socio-environmental complexity.

-Rui Perdigão chairs the international alliance for Quantum Information Technologies in the Earth Sciences (QITES) and also the Neptune Orchid Research Alliance (the latter with co-chair Julia Hall).
+Rui Perdigão chairs the international alliance for Quantum Information Technologies in the Earth Sciences (QITES) and also the NORA Research Alliance (the latter with co-coordinator Julia Hall).

 Across the Earth System sciences, Rui Perdigão has taken part in various initiatives, most notably at the core team of the “Flood Change” consortium, headquartered at TU Wien, Vienna, Austria, and funded by the European Research Council.
 There, he has served as the Earth System Dynamics representative, responsible for the development of mathematical physics methods for deciphering coevolutionary hydro-climate dynamics and river flood changes in the light of complex Earth System interactions.
 The collaborative effort resulted in the development of decision support products and in high-impact team publications, including in Science and in Nature.

-In recent years Rui Perdigão has also been scientific council member of the Centre for Ecology, Evolution and Environmental Changes (CE3C) from the University of Lisbon, where he has been group leader for Climate Change Impacts, Adaptation and Modelling.
+In recent years Rui Perdigão has also been scientific council member of the Centre for Ecology, Evolution and Environmental Changes (CE3C) from the University of Lisbon, as research group leader for Climate Change Impacts, Adaptation and Modelling.

-More recently, Rui Perdigão has also established scientific ties with the Physics of Information and Quantum Technologies group from the Institute of Telecommunications at IST Lisbon.
+Rui Perdigão has also established collaborations with the Physics of Information with the Instituto de Telecomunicações at Instituto Superior Técnico from the University of Lisbon.
 There, he pursues theoretical studies on the physical nature of information, the informational nature of physics, along with conceiving quantum information systems for addressing complex mathematical challenges beyond the realms of traditional quantum theory.
 At a methodological level, he develops novel techniques for data exploration and model design of complex systems, and at a practical level he investigates new techniques for quantum technological sensing of environmental phenomena.

 Scientific Background and Flow